U.S. Sanctions Top ZRP Officer, Removes 11 Others From Sanctions List1 year ago

 The United States of America on Thursday, 15 September, announced the removal of 11 individuals from the Zimbabwe sanctions list.

 The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) has, however, designated one Zimbabwe individual on the Specially Designated Nationals List (SDN List) under the Zimbabwe sanctions program.

 The US Treasury said sanctions do not target the Zimbabwean people, the country of Zimbabwe, or Zimbabwe’s banking sector.

 It said the sanctions program targets human rights abusers and those who undermine democratic processes or facilitate corruption.
-A statement seen by Pindula News reads in part:
+A statement released by OFAC reads in part:

 The 11 individuals being removed from the SDN list are either deceased or have been deemed to no longer undermine Zimbabwe’s democratic processes and institutions.

 Are you a Civil Servant or Pensioner in Zimbabwe?

 Get a smartphone 📱 on Zero Deposit.
 24 hours to process.